Rob Refsnyder: Amateur career

-Refsnyder attended Laguna Hills High School in Laguna Hills, California, and he played baseball, basketball, and American football.
-He played as a wide receiver and outside linebacker for the football team in his junior year, and as the quarterback in his senior year.
+Refsnyder attended Laguna Hills High School in Laguna Hills, California, and he played baseball, basketball, and football.
+He was a wide receiver and outside linebacker for the football team his junior year and the quarterback his senior year.
 In his senior season, he was named his division's Offensive Player of the Year for the football team and co-most valuable player of the Pacific Coast League for the baseball team.
-Colleges in the Pacific-10 Conference recruited Refsnyder to play quarterback for their football teams.
+NCAA Division I college football programs recruited Refsnyder as a quarterback.

-Enrolling at the University of Arizona, Refsnyder played college baseball for the Arizona Wildcats baseball team in the Pacific-10 Conference.
-In his freshman year, in the 2010 season, Refsnyder batted .344 with two home runs in 57 games.
-He was an All-Pacific-10 Honorable Mention.
+Refsnyder played college baseball for the Arizona Wildcats.
+In his freshman year, in 2010, he batted .344 with two home runs in 57 games.
+He was an All-Pacific-10 Conference (Pac-10) honorable mention.
 As a sophomore, Refsnyder played in all 60 Wildcats games and batted .320 with six home runs.
-Refsnyder was a first team selection for the All-Pacific 10 Conference teams.
-After his sophomore season, Refsnyder played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.
+He was a first-team All-Pac-10 selection.
+That summer, Refsnyder played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.

-As a junior during the 2012 Wildcats season, Refsnyder batted .364, leading the Wildcats with eight home runs, and recording 66 runs batted in (RBIs) and 14 stolen bases.
-In the first game of the 2012 College World Series (CWS), Refsnyder hit a home run.
-Refsnyder batted 10-for-21 (.476) in the 2012 CWS and the Wildcats defeated the South Carolina Gamecocks.
+As a junior during the 2012 Wildcats season, Refsnyder batted .364, leading the Wildcats with eight home runs, and had 66 runs batted in (RBIs) and 14 stolen bases.
+In the first game of the College World Series (CWS), Refsnyder hit a home run.
+He batted 10-for-21 (.476) in the CWS as the Wildcats defeated the South Carolina Gamecocks.
 He was named the CWS Most Outstanding Player.

+During the CWS, Refsnyder said he regularly heard racist taunts from South Carolina fans, later posting on Twitter response that he would never live in South Carolina "because they can't accept Asians playing baseball".
+He lated deleted that post.

 Professional career

 New York Yankees (2012–2017)

-The New York Yankees selected Refsnyder in the fifth round, with the 187th overall selection, in the 2012 MLB draft.
-Refsnyder signed with the Yankees on July 6, receiving a $205,900 signing bonus.
-He reported to the Charleston RiverDogs of the Single–A South Atlantic League, where he made his professional debut on July 10, 2012.
+The New York Yankees selected Refsnyder in the fifth round, with the 187th overall selection in the 2012 MLB draft.
+He signed with the Yankees on July 6, receiving a $205,900 signing bonus.
+He reported to the Charleston RiverDogs of the Single-A South Atlantic League, where he made his professional debut on July 10.
 He batted .241 for Charleston in 2012.